Case ongoing

 Moss and others v G4S and the YJB [2019]

-A successful group action for assault brought by a group of children detained at Medway STC; one of three group actions against the Youth Justice Board, G4S and/or Serco.
+A successful group action for assault brought by a group of children detained at Medway Secure Training Centre; one of three group actions against the Youth Justice Board, G4S and/or Serco.

 S v Commissioner of Police for the Metropolis [2019]

-Successful complaint and civil claim for assault on 14 year old boy by school liaison officer.
-Officer acquitted of assault but found guilty of misconduct at a hearing.
+Successful complaint and civil claim for assault on 14-year old boy by a school police liaison officer.
+The officer was found guilty of misconduct at a hearing.

 Wallace v Chief Constable of Nottinghamshire Police [2019]